 - Cornstarch.
 Coating the chicken, plus whisked into the sauce to make a cornstarch slurry, cornstarch makes the sauce thick and glossy.

 - Red Pepper Flakes.
 If you want to add a kick of heat.

 - Oil.
 Use a neutrally flavored oil with a high smoke point, such as canola oil or grapeseed oil.
 Do not use olive oil for stir fries; when it is heated hot enough to sear the chicken, the oil will burn.

 - Green Onions.
 Adds a bite.

-- Coat chicken with soy sauce, salt, and pepper.
+- Season.
+Coat chicken with soy sauce, salt, and pepper.

-- Whisk together the water, honey, rice vinegar, garlic, ginger, red pepper flakes, soy sauce, and cornstarch.
+- Make the Sauce.
+Whisk together the water, honey, rice vinegar, garlic, ginger, red pepper flakes, soy sauce, and cornstarch.

-- Pour in the sauce and stir, and then simmer until sauce thickens.
+- Make It Saucy.
+Pour in the sauce and stir, and then simmer until sauce thickens.

-- Stir in green onion.
-Serve hot with rice, steamed vegetables, and a garnish of green onions.
+- Finish.
+Stir in green onion.
+Serve chicken teriyaki with rice, steamed vegetables, and a garnish of green onions.
 ENJOY!

 - To Reheat.
 Rewarm leftovers in a skillet on the stovetop over medium-low heat or in the microwave.

 - To Freeze.
 Freeze teriyaki chicken in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.